wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

     prefix is `          rabbbitmq         ` so that the RabbitMQ AMQP transport will be used to publish the message.
 Be sure to specify the rest of the parameters in the URI as shown in the sample proxy service above.
-(NOTE: if you are configuring the URI through the management console instead of entering the configuration directly in the configuration file, you must encode the ampersands in the URI as "&amp;" instead of "&".)
 If you do not know which [RabbitMQ exchange](http://www.rabbitmq.com/tutorials/tutorial-three-python.html)
     to use, leave the value blank to use the default exchange.
 -   The `          rabbitmq.queue.name         ` parameter specifies the